 Ryan M. Hare, composer and bassoonist, was born in Reno, Nevada in 1970, but now lives in Pullman, Washington, where he earned tenure, the rank of "full" Professor, and taught composition, bassoon, and music theory at Washington State University from 2003 to 2020.

-Ryan’s music has been performed at a large variety of venues and festivals, in as diverse locations as Tokyo, Japan, and Darmstadt, Germany.
-Commissioners include Fred Korman, longtime former principal oboist of the Oregon Symphony, the Washington Music Teachers Association—who awarded Ryan "Washington State Composer of the Year" in 2012—as well as the Mid-Columbia Symphony, Washington Idaho Symphony, Common Tone Arts, Affinity Chamber Players, the University of Idaho Vandaleers Concert Choir, and the Lake Forest College Orchestra, among others.
-His music has been championed by numerous other well-known performers and ensembles around the world, with recognition from New Music USA and the American Prize, and a number of his compositions are published by TrevCo Music Publishing and ALEA Publishing.
+Ryan’s music has been performed at a large variety of venues and festivals, in as diverse locations as Tokyo, Japan, and Darmstadt, Germany, as well as Southeast Asia and China.
+Commissioners include Fred Korman, longtime former principal oboist of the Oregon Symphony, and the Washington Music Teachers Association, who awarded Ryan "Washington State Composer of the Year" in 2012.
+Further commissions have come from the Mid-Columbia Symphony, the Washington Idaho Symphony, Common Tone Arts, Affinity Chamber Players, the University of Idaho Vandaleers Concert Choir, and the Lake Forest College Orchestra, among others.
+His music has been championed by numerous other well-known performers and ensembles around the world, with notable recognition from New Music USA, Artist Trust, and the American Prize.
+In addition, a number of Ryan's compositions are published by TrevCo Music Publishing and ALEA Publishing.

-Ryan M. Hare seeks to combine composition and bassoon whenever possible, particularly as a founding member of the Artemisia Winds chamber ensemble.
-As a champion of music from all eras, he believes in promoting the music of today for its own sake, but also as a necessary component of maintaining and refreshing the interpretation of music of the past.
-He serves as principal bassoonist of the Yakima Symphony Orchestra, co-principal bassoonist and contrabassoonist of the Walla Walla Symphony, contrabassoonist of the Mid-Columbia Symphony, and performs in a variety of the leading professional ensembles all over the Pacific Northwest.
+With numerous guest artist appearances at multiple venues around the U.S., including many at International Double Reed Society annual conferences, Ryan M. Hare seeks to combine composition and bassoon whenever possible.
+He believes in the promotion of the music of today for its own sake but also as a necessary component of maintaining and refreshing the interpretation of music of the past.
+A founding member of the Artemisia Winds chamber ensemble, Ryan also serves as principal bassoonist of the Yakima Symphony Orchestra, co-principal bassoonist and contrabassoonist of the Walla Walla Symphony, contrabassoonist of the Mid-Columbia Symphony, and has performed in a variety of the leading professional ensembles all over the Pacific Northwest.

-Before earning the degree Doctor of Musical Arts in Composition in 2000 at the University of Washington, Ryan M. Hare previously earned a Master of Music in Composition at Ithaca College, and a Bachelor of Arts with an emphasis in composition at Oregon State University.
-With additional studies in 1996 at the Ferienkurse für neue Musik in Darmstadt, Germany, his principal teachers in composition include Joël-François Durand, Diane Thome, Richard Karpen, Greg Woodward, and Ron Jeffers, with additional studies with Shulamit Ran and Jacob Druckman as visiting professors at Ithaca College, and Brian Ferneyhough and Paul-Heinz Dittrich at Darmstadt.
-His primary bassoon teachers include Arthur Grossman, Lee Goodhew, and Mike Curtis, with additional study in audition preparation with Seth Krimsky
+Before earning the degree Doctor of Musical Arts in Composition in 2000 at the University of Washington, Ryan M. Hare earned a Master of Music degree in Composition at Ithaca College, and a Bachelor of Arts degree with an emphasis in composition at Oregon State University.
+Ryan's principal teachers in composition include Joël-François Durand, Diane Thome, Richard Karpen, Greg Woodward, and Ron Jeffers.
+Additional composition studies were also undertaken with Shulamit Ran and Jacob Druckman, both visiting professors at Ithaca College, and Brian Ferneyhough and Paul-Heinz Dittrich at the 1996 Ferienkurse für neue Musik, Darmstadt, Germany.
+His primary bassoon teachers include Arthur Grossman, Lee Goodhew, and Mike Curtis, with additional studies in audition preparation with Seth Krimsky.